drupol/master-thesis/src/thesis/2-reproducibility.typ

 function calls retrieving the current time of day and replies with a predefined date and time instead.

-When none of these options are viable, using a tool like `strip-nondeterminism`
+When none of these options are feasible, a tool like strip-nondeterminism
-#cite(<strip-nondeterminism>, form: "normal") is a temporary workaround for
+#cite(<strip-nondeterminism>, form: "normal") can serve as a temporary
-stripping non-deterministic information such as timestamps and filesystem ordering from various file and archive formats.
+workaround for removing non-deterministic information, such as timestamps and file system ordering, from specific file and archive formats.

 ==== Locale Environment Variables